A Note from the Photographer – Lulu & Lime

-This year we had two gorgeous brides, on an alpaca farm with a nighttime bonfire ceremony, Dark Mofo vibes, green sequin dress, and some very cool lighting and tent action…
+This year we had two gorgeous brides on an alpaca farm with a nighttime bonfire ceremony.
+Dark Mofo vibes, green sequin dress, and some very cool lighting and tent action…

 Words by Kate

 We love to travel.
-Our favorite adventures together are anything with new experiences, whether that was our trip to India and Nepal, which was both beautiful and mind-opening, hiking the O trail in Patagonia, or going to Spain and eating our way through every local market of each city.
+Our favorite adventures together are anything with new experiences.
+Whether that was our trip to India and Nepal, which was both beautiful and mind-opening, hiking the O trail in Patagonia, or going to Spain and eating our way through every local market of each city.
 Our favorite restaurants are the local ones, not the flashy ones.

 Gab proposed to me just before Christmas last year.
 I have always been the ‘organized one,’ the ‘impossible to surprise one.’
 But when she suggested we open some Christmas presents early I of course predictably obliged.
 I started blasting Christmas carols [aka.
 Careless Whisper by George Michael], Gab opened her gifts first and, for some reason, became really-obsessive about playing the ‘Yahtzee’ game I had gotten her immediately.
 She was acting weird, and I didn’t know why- because I knew she had gotten me an Apple Watch.
 But when she finally gave me my ‘Apple Watch,’ I opened the box and inside there was a ring and letter.
 I was so confused initially [I’m not surprisable remember].
-But knowing she was as certain as I was that we would spend the rest of our lives together was pretty damn cool.
+But knowing she was as confident as I was that we would spend the rest of our lives together was pretty damn cool.

-To get the chance to elope, and it just be us, experiencing a new adventure together- like the time she first kissed me on a beach on New Year’s in Cambodia, and we stayed up all night listening to ‘Florence and the Machine.’
+To get the chance to elope, and it just is us, experiencing a new adventure together- like the time she first kissed me on a beach on New Year’s in Cambodia, and we stayed up all night listening to ‘Florence and the Machine.’
 To me, eloping seemed perfect.
 And perhaps it was what we had been missing in the whole wedding idea all along.